small0live/minerva-wp/Analysis/README.md

 * Uses: proportion generated (max = 52)

 Note: Any correct answers across all members of a nominal group are treated as a correct answer by the group.

+### R Script

+A script for preparing, visualzing, and analyzing performance data is provided: just_performance.R.
+Data downloaded using the above instruction can be used with this script.

+Before running the script, ensure that the working directory and file name specified align with your local settings.

 ## Task Difficulty